 KitchenAid Siphon Brewer

-As I mentioned at the beginning of this article the KitchenAid Siphon Brewer is one that was recommended to me by a friend who re-lit my fire for siphon coffee makers.
-Typically you are faced with siphon brewers that are famously fragile due to the glass construction, but the KitchenAid has been built to take some abuse.
+As I mentioned at the beginning of this article, the KitchenAid Siphon Brewer is the vacuum pot that relit my passion for siphon coffee makers.
+Most of these brewers are famously fragile due to the glass construction, but the KitchenAid has been built to take some abuse.

-The KitchenAid Siphon Coffee Brewer is very well designed and they have simplified the whole process of connecting the two chambers by using magnets and an ergonomic plastic handle.
-The bottom chamber has some clearly demarcated lines to help with measuring the perfect amount of water for the different batch sizes.
+The KitchenAid Siphon Coffee Brewer is very well designed, and they've simplified the process of connecting the two chambers together by using magnets and an ergonomic plastic handle.
+The bottom chamber has some clear lines that help with measuring the perfect amount of water for the different batch sizes.

-The supplied user manual also has some tips and recommended water-to-coffee ratios to help novices new to the siphon coffee brewing achieve a great batch of coffee.
+The supplied user manual also has some brewing tips along with some suggested water-to-coffee ratios to help novices who're new to siphon coffee brewing achieve a great batch of coffee.

-What I really love about the KitchenAid Siphon Coffee Brewer is the fact that it doesn’t require any “dramatic” heat source, simply plug it into your regular electric socket and your good to go.
-You should be able to find this coffee brewer in your local store but if not you can pick one up from places such as Amazon.
+What I love about the KitchenAid Siphon Coffee Brewer is the fact that it doesn’t require any “dramatic” heat source, just plug it into your regular electrical socket and your good to go.
+You should be able to find this coffee brewer in your local store but if can't you can pick one up from online retailers such as Amazon.

 Hario Technica Coffee Siphon

-If the simple “plug and play” model like the above KitchenAid doesn’t spark your interest how about this more classic looking Hario Coffee Siphon.
-Chances are that if you’ve ever seen a vacuum coffee maker being used by a barista in a coffee house this is probably the unit they are using, in fact in the above video they are using one that is very similar, don’t you think?
+If the simple “plug and play” KitchenAid doesn’t spark your interest how about the classic looking Hario Coffee Siphon.
+The chances are that if you’ve ever seen a vacuum coffee maker being used by a barista in a coffee shop, this is probably the unit they'are using.
+Actually, if you take a look at the video above, it's the same vacuum coffee makers that they're using!

 The Hario Technica Coffee Siphon is Japanese made and the brand name Hario is behind some of the best coffee makers and coffee grinders found in today's marketplace, such as the Hario V60 and the ever so popular Hario Skerton.
-The Technica coffee siphon is sure to impress upon first sight and it comes in either a 3-cup or a 5-cup size, plus it includes its own alcohol burner at the base.
+The Technica coffee siphon is sure to impress upon first sight, and it comes in either a 3-cup or a 5-cup size and includes an alcohol burner for the base.

-Unlike the above KitchenAid, the Hario Technica does require a bit more practice to get that perfect brew, but once mastered its a great siphon coffee maker to use daily.
+Unlike the above KitchenAid, the Hario Technica does require a bit more practice to get the perfect brew, but once mastered it's a great siphon coffee maker for daily brewing.
 You can find the Hario Technica Coffee Siphon over at Amazon if you cannot find one elsewhere.

 Yama Glass Stovetop Coffee Siphon

-If you are just venturing into this coffee brewing method and don’t want to dig deep into your pockets and fork out a lot of money at the start this is a great budget option to get you started.
-The Yama Glass Stovetop Coffee Siphon is the cheapest out of all my recommendations costing just a pinch over $50 bucks you'll have some change leftover for some fresh whole coffee beans to go with it!
+If you're just venturing into vacuum coffee brewing and don’t want to dig deep into your pockets and fork out a lot of money the Yama is the perfect budget option.
+The Yama Glass Stovetop Coffee Siphon is the cheapest out of all my recommendations and costing just a pinch over $50 bucks you'll have some change leftover for some fresh whole coffee beans to go with it!

-I’ve been told that those who have purchased the Yama Coffee Siphon find its final brew quality on-par with the more expensive so called best siphon coffee makers.
-One of the downsides of the Yama is the quality of the glass chambers which seem to be rather thin and fragile, I guess this is one area that Yama had to cut costs so they could keep the price as low as possible (you've got to cut cost somewhere!).
-For the price you really can't go wrong for an entry level basic siphon coffee maker, you can find this same brewer over at Amazon.
+Coffee fanatics have told me that the brew quality of the Yama Coffee Siphon is on-par with the more expensive vacuum pot brewers like those listed above.
+One of the downsides of the Yama is the quality of the glass chambers which seem to be rather thin and fragile; I guess this is the one area that Yama had to cut costs so they could keep the price as low as possible (you've got to cut cost somewhere!).
+For the price you really can't go wrong for an entry level basic siphon coffee maker, you can find this exact same brewer over at Amazon here.

 Bodum Pebo Vacuum Coffee Maker

-My final recommendation is the Bodum Pebo Vacuum Coffee Maker.
-This is very similar to the above Yama in the way that you place it directly onto your stove top or even a portable gas burner, the only difference is that its almost double the price.
+My final recommendation is the Bodum Pebo Vacuum, Coffee Maker.
+This siphon coffee maker is very similar to the above Yama in the way that you place it directly on your stove top or even a portable gas burner; the only difference is that it cost almost double the price!

 However, you are getting a bit more “bang for your buck” with the Bodum.
-The vacuum brewer is larger, the glass feels much more robust, and overall it seems to be made with far higher quality materials.
+The vacuum brewer is larger, the glass feels much more robust, and overall it seems to be made with better quality materials.

-The only downside is there doesn’t seem to be any a cover for the top chamber, to be honest this shouldn’t be an issue unless you overfill the bottom chamber.
+The only downside is there doesn’t appear to be any a cover for the top chamber, to be honest, this shouldn’t be an issue unless you overfill the bottom chamber.

-Bodum are known for quality and they have a big range of french presses that are a favorite among coffee drinkers.
-I’m confident that you should be able to find the Bodum Pebo siphon coffee maker in your high street store, if not you can always find it at Amazon where they always have stock readily available.
+Bodum is known for quality, and they have a big range of French Press Pots that are a favorite among coffee drinkers.
+I’m confident that you'll be able to find the Bodum Pebo siphon coffee maker in any well known high street store but if not you can always find it at Amazon where they always have stock readily available.